In this Article

 Men’s Age and Fertility

 Getting pregnant doesn’t need a high-quality egg only; it needs a high-quality sperm too.
 And, just like women, men’s fertility also declines with age.
 It is, therefore, an important factor when a couple is trying to get pregnant.
 A man’s fertility declines by up to seven percent each year between the ages of 41 and 45.
 The drop just speeds up after that.
 The risk of miscarriage increases if the father’s age is over 45, irrespective of the age of the mother.
 Let’s take a look at the other factors that are affected by the age of the man.

 - Children born to older men are also more vulnerable to autism, mental health issues, and learning difficulties.

 - Studies indicate that while it takes about four to five months for a man under 25 to father a child, it can take a man of over 40 about two years even when the woman is under 25.

 - The volume of semen and motility of sperm declines with a man’s age.

 - Testosterone levels tend to fall after the age of 40, and this means a subdued libido which can also make it difficult to have sex.

-- Male fertility can be affected by illnesses, and these are more likely to surface as one age.
+- Male fertility can be affected by illnesses, and these are more likely to surface with age.
 Certain medications such as steroids, anti-depressants, antifungal medicines and diuretics can also negatively impact a man’s fertility.

 It is not improbable that an older man can father a child.
 But realistically, fertility declines with age in men just as it does in women making natural conception much more difficult.

-The reasons for getting pregnant or having your child during a particular phase of time in your life may be varied.
-But what is more important is to be happy with whatever choice you’ve made and to take in your stride the joys as well as the challenges of raising children.
+The reasons for getting pregnant or having your child during a particular age in your life may be varied.
+But, what is more important is to be happy with whatever choice you’ve made, and to take in your stride the joys as well as the challenges of raising children.